What is Heatmap? A Comprehensive Guide.

 • Move Map

-After integrating traek with the company website, it is easy to track your website performance and check the visitor journey using heatmaps.
+After integrating riyo.ai with the company website, it is easy to track your website performance and check the visitor journey using heatmaps.

-We often need clarification about various factors while providing services in the vast market.
+We often need clarification about various factors while providing services in a vast market.
 From this standpoint, one can quickly get confused about what to improve and where to start.
-Heatmap, however, helps you study where your website needs improvement based on users' behavior.
+A heatmap, however, helps you study where your website needs improvement based on users' behavior.

-Analyzing the user interaction on the website is the most effective way to understand the subjective preferences of the visitors and optimize the website accordingly.
-Selecting an all-in-one marketing & sales tool is the best way to advance in the broad digital spectrum while efficiently understanding the targeted audience.
-Traek includes everything from lead generation tools, heatmaps, live chat, and user journey recording.
+Analyzing user interaction on the website is the most effective way to understand the subjective preferences of visitors and optimize the website accordingly.
+Selecting an all-in-one marketing and sales tool is the best way to advance in the broad digital spectrum while efficiently understanding the targeted audience. riyo.ai includes everything from lead generation tools to heatmaps, live chat, and user journey recording.

 FAQs